Ji Hyun-woo: 2020–present: Pursuing music as well as acting

+In 2022, Ji will release the single "Shake it Boom", which is a song by his band Sageori Geu Oppa (SGO).

 Personal life

 At the press conference for the last episode of Queen and I on 7 June 2012, Ji made the surprise public declaration: "I wanted to make this confession in front of the fans who enjoyed our drama.
-I sincerely love Yoo In-na.”
+I sincerely love Yoo In-na."
 After days of media frenzy and speculation, the couple were spotted on a date on 17 June 2012.
 Yoo confirmed their relationship on her radio show on 18 June 2012, saying the two had developed feelings for each other while filming the drama.
 On 14 May 2014, their respective agencies confirmed in a press release that the couple had broken up.